 Shorter hair = less time.
 Longer hair = more time.
 Thin hair = less time.
 Thicker hair = more time.

 It's okay for the tail of the dread to be loose in the beginning.
-Actually, you want them to be because you're going to use them to tighten the rest of the dread.
+Actually, you want them to be because you're going to use them to tighten the rest of the lock.
 This is how...

 Grab the tail, split it in two parts and them pull upwards to pack the rest of the hair tightly into the dread.
 Then let go and part the same tail in a different way, grabbing two different sections and pulling upwards again.
 Then use your fingers to smooth out the hair at the bottom so that it's not in two distinct pieces like a pincher.